sagar7993/gatsby-wordpress-typescript-scss-blog/README.md

 This is the name of the Gatsby site author

 - GATSBY_ENABLE_COMMENTS (Optional)
 This is a feature switch flag.
 If it's set to `1`, comment form will be displayed on all your blog posts.
 If this is not defined or it's value is anything other than `1` then commenting will be disabled on the website.
+Check out the documentation on `Comments` section below.

 - GATSBY_PRIMARY_ACCENT_COLOR (Optional)
 This is the primary accent color of your website, which will be used as the theme color in your web manifest file.